microsoft/MPPC23-Power-Apps/lab2/README.md

 - Creating A Canvas App With Data From An Excel-File
 - Creating A Canvas App With Power Apps Copilot
-- Creating A Reminder Workflow With Power Automate Copilot
 - Creating A Solution
 - Add The Resources Created By Power Apps Copilot To A Solution